aspect-build/plugin-augment-error/README.md

 such as golinks to your internal documentation, tell them that a migration is underway with additional instructions, or whatever you can think of.

-You configure it in an `error_mappings` property in .aspect/cli/plugins.yaml file in your repo, like so:
+Users configure it in an `error_mappings` property in the `.aspect/cli/plugins.yaml` file in their repo, like so:

 ```yaml
 - name: augment-error